Ultraviolet Sensitivity of Peccei-Quinn Inflation: Impact of higher-dimensional operators

 \subsection{Higher-dimensional operators}

 We include an operator of dimension $2 m + n$ in the Jordan frame such that the potential (\ref{eq:Pqpotential}) is modified to

 with $g$ being a dimensionless and complex constant.
-Considering that some new physics must intervene at or below~$\Mp$, one expects $\abs{g} \gtrsim 1$.
+We used $\Mp$ as the suppression scale of the operator, by considering that some new physics must intervene at or below~$\Mp$.
+One may thus expect $\abs{g} \gtrsim 1$, however we will later show that PQ inflation generically requires a much smaller~$\abs{g}$.
 Operators that are suppressed instead by the effective Planck scale $ (\Mp^2 + \xi \varphi^2)^{1/2} $ are studied in Appendix~\ref{sec:Mp_eff}.
 See also \citep{Barbon:2009ya,Burgess:2009ea,Hertzberg:2010dc,Bezrukov:2010jz,Burgess:2014lza} for discussions on the suppression scales of higher-dimensional operators in the context of Higgs inflation.

 The parameter~$\Lambda$ has mass dimension four and its value is chosen such that the vacuum energy at the potential minima vanishes.
 At leading order in $g$, its amplitude is of

 We also write the dimension of the operator as